robotpy/pyfrc/docs/simulator.rst

 ---------------------

 .. warning:: Currently the physics model implementation is broken for pyfrc 2015, we
              hope to fix it soon.
+It will almost certainly change this season.

 .. automodule:: pyfrc.physics.core
    :members: